 I knew.
-I knew the minute I entered the whitewashed building that something didn’t feel right.
+I knew the minute I entered the whitewashed building that I shouldn’t have come.
+Something just didn’t feel right.

 And then I saw him.
 The Tutor.
 The Master.
 The Yogi person.

 I started to get little flutters in my chest.
-Not the ones you get when you have the evening to yourself, and there’s a bottle of sauvignon blanc in the fridge – but the sort of ones that you get when you think you’ve left your mobile phone on the roof of the car at the supermarket.
-Those flutters.
+Not the ones you get when you have the evening to yourself, and there’s a bottle of sauvignon blanc in the fridge, but the sort of ones that you get when you think you’ve left your mobile phone on the roof of the car at the supermarket.
+Those kinds of flutters.

 Still, I remained positive.
 I am after all an example of positivity.
 The tutor opened his eyes for a brief second, beckoning to me and the Chinese juvenile – who had just told me he was only there to kill time before his overnight bus to Agra – to come to the front.
 To come closer to him.
 To be as one.
 Or three as it were.

 Oh, God.
 I could kill a rum and coke right now.